For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 Mobile Security (iOS & Android)

-Purpose: Comprehensive guide to mobile application security testing, reverse engineering, and exploitation for iOS and Android platforms.
+Authorized environments only.
+Comprehensive guide to mobile application security testing, reverse engineering, and exploitation for iOS and Android platforms.
+Use against apps and devices you own or have written authorization to test.
+See Legal & Ethics.

 Table of Contents